Infinity: Infinite dimension

 The vector spaces that occur in classical geometry have always a finite dimension, generally two or three.
 However, this is not implied by the abstract definition of a vector space, and vector spaces of infinite dimension can be considered.
 This is typically the case in functional analysis where function spaces are generally vector spaces of infinite dimension.

 In topology, some constructions can generate topological spaces of infinite dimension.
 In particular, this is the case of iterated loop spaces.

 Fractals

 The structure of a fractal object is reiterated in its magnifications.
-Fractals can be magnified indefinitely without losing their structure and becoming "smooth"; they have infinite perimeters, and can have infinite or finite areas.
+Fractals can be magnified indefinitely without losing their structure and becoming "smooth"; they have infinite perimeters and can have infinite or finite areas.
 One such fractal curve with an infinite perimeter and finite area is the Koch snowflake.

-Mathematics without infinity
+Finitism

 Leopold Kronecker was skeptical of the notion of infinity and how his fellow mathematicians were using it in the 1870s and 1880s.
 This skepticism was developed in the philosophy of mathematics called finitism, an extreme form of mathematical philosophy in the general philosophical and mathematical schools of constructivism and intuitionism.